 As technology evolves at an unimaginable pace, people are spending more time on social media.
-A study by Global Web Index reveals that the time we spend on social media has risen to an average of 1.72 hours per day.
+Research shows that the time we spend on social media has risen to an average of 1.72 hours per day.
 Turns out, we spend our time sharing, liking, blogging, and tweeting about anything and everything.
 This is where social listening comes in…

 What is Social Listening?
 Digital body language is commonly understood as the sum of all the actions a person makes online—emails received and clicked on, searches performed, website interactions and other metrics inform us about a person in their digital space.
 Social listening is when you analyze the digital body language data and use it to understand your audience.

 Why should you be listening?
 Social listening helps you understand the types of information that your audience is sharing, commenting on, and saving.
 Are they talking about your brand?
 What do they love about it?
 Are they dissatisfied?
 Are they engaging with another brand (and should you know about that)?
 Social listening guides you to make informed decisions about your brand’s social marketing strategy.
 It creates the opportunity to communicate with your target audience in the language that they are most comfortable with.